UIU-Developers-Hub/C-STRUCTURE/README.md

    Browse through the Directories to find various header files for different data structures.
 Each header file comes with detailed documentation and examples.

 3. **Contribute**:
-   - Create your own data structure implementation in C.
+   - Create or update data structure implementation in 'C'
+   - Optimize the existing functions if it can be done
-   - Add a new header file following our template and guidelines.
+   - Add or update header file following our template and guidelines
-   - Submit a pull request to contribute your implementation to the community.
+   - Submit a pull request to contribute your implementation to the community

 **Contributing**